Student in Trondheim

 Housing

-The Office of International Relations is responsible for allocating accommodation to exchange students and foreign students admitted to one of our international master programmes.
-Normally, all students are allocated student housing in the spring semester.
+The Unit for International Relations coordinates the allocation of Sit housing to exchange students and international master's students.
+Normally, most students are allocated student housing in the spring semester.

 Student life